darkfireXXI/Algo_Crypto_Trading/README.md

 # UPDATE 2020-03-28
 The scripts here are examples of early and unsuccessful work.
 They are not comparable to the level of work I currently develop.
-Anything useful and revenue genrating is [here](https://github.com/Abacus-Trading).
+Anything useful and revenue generating is [here](https://github.com/Abacus-Trading).
 If you would like to see examples of scripts developed in the private repositories simply message me.

 # Algo Crypto Trading
 All Things Related to Algorithm Trading Cryptocurrency